MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 > [!TIP]
 > To identify scanners that have this misconfiguration, use the **Azure Information Protection - Nodes** blade in the Azure portal.
 >
-> For scanners that have Internet connectivity, they display their computer name with the GA version number of the Azure Information Protection client, but no profile name.
+> For scanners that have internet connectivity, they display their computer name with the GA version number of the Azure Information Protection client, but no profile name.
 Only scanners that have a version number 1.41.51.0 should display no profile name on this blade.

 ## Uninstalling the Azure Information Protection unified labeling client